GoogleCloudPlatform/professional-services/tools/kunskap/README.md

 ````
 gcloud beta scheduler jobs create pubsub [JOB] --schedule [SCHEDULE] --topic [TOPIC_NAME] --message-body [MESSAGE_BODY]
 ````
-where [JOB] is a unique ID for a job, [SCHEDULE] is the frequency for the job in UNIX cron, such as "0 1 * * *" to run daily at 1AM UTC, [TOPIC_NAME] is the name of the topic created in the step above when you deployed the Cloud Function, and [MESSAGE_BODY] is any string.
+where [JOB] is a unique name for a job, [SCHEDULE] is the frequency for the job in UNIX cron, such as "0 1 * * *" to run daily at 1AM UTC, [TOPIC_NAME] is the name of the topic created in the step above when you deployed the Cloud Function, and [MESSAGE_BODY] is any string.
 An example command would be:
 ````
 gcloud beta scheduler jobs create pubsub daily_job --schedule "0 1 * * *" --topic cron-topic --message-body "daily job"
 ````

 <h3>Run the job:</h3>
-You can test the workflow above by running the project now, instead of waiting for the scheduled time.
+You can test the workflow above by running the project now, instead of waiting for the scheduled UNIX time.
 To do this:

 1. Open up the Cloud Scheduler page in the console.